felipepssouza/Teacher/README.md

 -ROOT
   - config (The bootstrap of the system is here, and any possible system configuration, like external confs)
   - usecase (Here are all the business rules)
-  - scripts (There are some scripts of database to init it)
 ```